Miss Europe 1959

-Miss Europe 1959 was the 22nd edition of the Miss Europe pageant and the 11th edition under the Mondial Events Organization.
-It was held in Palermo, Sicily, Italy on September 6, 1959.
-Christl Spazier of Austria, was crowned Miss Europe 1959 by out going titleholder Johanna "Hanni" Ehrenstrasser of Austria.
-This was the 4th back to back win in the pageant's history.
+Miss Europe 1959 was the 22nd edition of the Miss Europe pageant, held in Palermo, Sicily, Italy on 6 September 1959.
+At the end of the event, Hanni Ehrenstrasser of Austria crowned Christl Spazier of Austria as Miss Europe 1959.
+This was the fourth back-to-back victory in the history of the pageant.

+Contestants from fifteen countries competed in this year's pageant.